Klipper3d/klipper/docs/Debugging.md

 tasks (eg, mcu/host communication, temperature reading, endstop checking) in any real-world usage.

+In general, the pins for the benchmark tests are chosen to flash LEDs or other innocuous pins. **Always verify that it is safe to drive the configured pins prior to running a benchmark.** It is not recommended to drive an actual stepper during a benchmark.

 ## Step rate benchmark test ##

 The test is performed using the console.py tool (described above).
 The